-Disaster Risk Management is multidisciplinary, and involves the participation of a multitude of partners and stakeholders, including national governments, non-governmental organisations, regional and international cooperating partners, donors, civil society and the private sector.
-IORA is therefore in the process to encourage partnerships between institutions to strengthen the management of disasters and for the development of joint training programmes and regional insurance schemes.
-Research institutions are encouraged to develop mutually beneficial collaborative projects, to share their experiences and best practices and for enhancing the technical capacities within the region.
+IORA recognizes DRM to be a multidisciplinary concept as it involves the participation of a multitude of stakeholders, including national governments, non-governmental organizations, regional and international partners, donors, civil society and the private sector.
+IORA is therefore in the process of encouraging partnerships between governments and institutions to strengthen this Priority Area through the development of joint training programmes, sharing of experiences and best practices, building capacity and enhancing the technical capabilities within the region.
 The aim is to facilitate and enhance regional cooperation on preparedness and response strategies to fragile and unpredictable situations.